The Flintstone House

 The house looks somewhat like a series of inflated balloons, which makes sense, as this was how it was constructed.
-Steel rebar and wire mesh frames were constructed over large inflated balloons and then sprayed with high velocity concrete known as gunite or “shotcrete.”
+Steel rebar and wire mesh frames were constructed over large inflated balloons and then sprayed with high-velocity concrete known as gunite or “shotcrete.”

-This building technique, known as “monolithic dome construction" was invented by the South brothers in Shelly, Idaho in 1975.
+This building technique, known as “monolithic dome construction,” was invented by the South brothers in Shelly, Idaho, in 1975.
 One year later, Bay Area architect William Nicholson built a series of domes using this method, including The Flintstone House in Hillsborough, California.

 Regardless of ownership and neighborhood complaints, The Flintstone House remains standing.
-Overlooking the freeway and reservoir, it continues to serve as an unofficial California landmark and lighthearted reminder of the Bay Area’s forward, yet sometimes quirky, thinking.
+Overlooking the freeway and reservoir, it continues to serve as an unofficial California landmark and a lighthearted reminder of the Bay Area’s forward, yet sometimes quirky, thinking.